hjcdg1/react-bulk-form/README.md

 import { useForm } from 'react-bulk-form';

 const {
+  /**
-  // The values of the form.
+   * The values of the form.
+   * The type of this object is the `PostFormValues` type.
+   */
   values,

+  /**
-  // The errors of the form.
+   * The errors of the form.
+   * Each property name matches the `PostFormRuleKey` type, and its value is the error message.
+   */
   errors,

+  /**
+   * The flags representing the status of the form.
+   */
+  flags: {
+    /**
-  // Whether the form is valid.
-(Whether the values of the form are valid, based on the validation rules.) isValid,
+     * Whether the values of the form are valid, based on the validation rules.
+     * It equals to `Object.keys(errors).length === 0`.
+     */
+    isValid,

+    /**
-  // Whether the form is dirty.
-(Whether the values of the form have been changed from the default values.) isDirty,
+     * Whether the values of the form have been changed from the default values.
+     * It is based on deep comparison between the two objects.
+     */
+    isDirty,
+  },

+  /**
-  // Set the values of the form.
-(It supports partial updates.) setValues,
+   * Set the values of the form.
+(It supports partial updates.)

-  // Add a validation rule to the form. addRule,

-  // Trigger a validation rule of the form manually, leading to a temporary error.
+   */
+  setValues,

+  /**
+   * Set the errors of the form manually.
+(It supports partial updates.)
-  // This error will be cleared when the values or the validation rules of the form are changed. triggerRule,
+   * Those temporary errors will be cleared when the values or the validation rules of the form are changed.
+   * It is recommended to use this only when you need to perform heavy validation(e.g., async API calls)
+   * for one-time validation(e.g., in submit handler).
+For other cases, don't use this.
+   */
+  setErrors,

+  /**
-  // Reset the values and the validation rules of the form to the default values, and clear the errors. reset,
+   * Reset the values and the validation rules of the form to the default values, and clear the errors.
+   */
+  reset,

+  /**
+   * Commit the values of the form to the default values. (`flags.isDirty` will be set to `false`.)
+   * It is recommended to commit the valid values, otherwise `flags.isValid` will be set to `false`.
+   * In general, it is used after submitting the form, for refreshing the default values.
+   */
+  commit,
 } = useForm<PostFormValues, PostFormRuleKey>({
+  /**
-  // Set default values of the form.
-(It should follow `PostFormValues` type.)
+   * Set default values of the form.
+   * The type of this object should follow the `PostFormValues` type.
+   */
   defaultValues: {
     title: '',
     content: '',
   },

+  /**
-  // Set validation rules for the form.
-(It should follow `PostFormRuleKey` type.)
+   * Set validation rules for the form.
+   * The type of each property in this object should follow the `PostFormRuleKey` type.
+   */
   rules: {
     title: (values) => {
       if (values.title.length < 5) {